 Our easy to use Look-Up Tool will help you find duty rates and estimate your import costs.

-Anti-dumping and countervailing duties are imposed on certain goods in order to protect domestic industries.
-These orders are pushed through by the USITC when they find products being sold in the U.S. at unfairly low prices or receiving subsidies in their own country.
+Anti-dumping and countervailing duties are imposed on certain goods to protect domestic industries.
+These orders are pushed through by the USITC when they find products being sold in the US at unfairly low prices or receiving subsidies in their own country.

 Like Section 301 tariffs, they are applied in addition to existing duties.

-As of February 2025, there are 237 current AD/CVD orders in effect against products from China, and 37 investigations are underway.
-The International Trade Administration (ITA) has the full list of all goods from China subject to AD/CVD.
+As of February 2026, there are 262 AD/CVD orders in effect against products from China, and 37 investigations are underway.
+The International Trade Administration (ITA), which is an agency that enforces trade laws, has the full list of all goods from China subject to AD/CVD.

-These orders can impose duties of over 200% of value on goods.
-The goal of these high fees is to either make importing the product unprofitable or ensure that its price is closer to what U.S. companies charge for similar goods.
+These orders can impose duties of over 200% on imported Chinese goods.
+The goal of these high fees is to either make importing the product unprofitable or ensuring its costs are inline with what US companies charge for similar goods.

-If your import is under an AD/CVD order, we highly recommend working with a customs broker to ensure fees are calculated and paid correctly.
+If your import is under an AD/CVD order, it’s best to work with a customs broker to ensure you estimate your import fees accurately.

 Outside the duties we’ve mentioned here, there are the general costs that apply to imports from any country as well as your logistics spend.
-The common fees required by the ports and Customs and Border Protection (CBP) include things such as:
+Customs and Border Protection (CBP) is the primary agency that regulates imports and collects duties and fees.
+US ports also collect certain duties.

 Whether you’re an experienced importer or a new entrepreneur, navigating the world of customs clearance and global imports can be complicated and confusing.
 At USA Customs Clearance, we have the experience and know-how to help you buy and sell products internationally, and reduce costs while doing so.